AdamRussellGIT/algorithms-COMP20290/README.md

 *N.B.
 The other part of the practical is located in the PRACTICAL 9 BINARYDUMP RLE COMPRESSION.pdf pdf.
 See 'Miscellaneous' for more details.*

 ## Practicals
-This folder containts pdf's of the practical sheets completed over the semester.

 ### Practical's 1 - 6
 These pdf's contain the answers the non code practical questions.